Kad3n13/Ethics-Tech-Class/README.md

 > <p>1 What relationships must an IT worker manage, and what key ethical issues can arise in each?</p>
 > <p>2 What can be done to encourage the professionalism of IT workers?</p>
 > <p>3 What ethical issues do IT users face, and what can be done to encourage their ethical behavior?</p>

+<h1>IT Worker Relationships That Must Be Managed</h1>

+<p>IT workers typically become involved in many different work relationships, including those with employers, clients, suppliers, other professionals, IT users, and society at large.
+In each relationship, an ethical IT worker acts honestly and appropriately.
+These various relationships are discussed in the following sections. </p>

+# IT Worker Ethics and Corporate Responsibility

+## Employer-Employee Relationship in IT

+- Some aspects of the relationship depend on circumstances (e.g., leaving early if time is made up later).
+- Legal limits apply: employees cannot be forced to do illegal acts such as falsifying quality assurance results.
+- Role-specific issues include:
+  - Programming languages to be used
+  - Documentation requirements
+  - Testing extent

+## Ethical Responsibilities of IT Workers

+- IT workers are stewards of organizational IT resources.
+- They must enforce ethical policies regarding IT use.
+- IT professionals have skills that could enable system abuse.
+- Software piracy is a significant temptation and legal issue:
+  - Often blamed on end users but sometimes traced to IT staff allowing or engaging in piracy to reduce costs.

+## Software Piracy and Industry Groups

+- **Software & Information Industry Association (SIIA)** and **BSA | The Software Alliance** are major trade groups.
+- SIIA:
+  - Represents over 200 organizations (e.g., Google, Adobe, Bank of America).
+  - Advocates legal environments protecting intellectual property.
+- BSA:
+  - Funded by member dues and settlements.
+  - Includes Adobe, Apple, Microsoft, Oracle, IBM, and others.
+  - Investigates piracy via hotlines, website tips, and referrals.
+  - Reports often come from disgruntled or former employees, who may get monetary rewards.
+  - In 2012, BSA investigated over 15,000 reports worldwide.

+## BSA Enforcement Process

+- Upon credible tip, BSA contacts the company for software inventories and license proof.
+- If insufficient licenses:
+  - Company must buy licenses and pay fines, or
+  - Risk legal action, including search warrants with U.S. Marshall's office.
+- Example: A Texas auto repair company faced multimillion-dollar fines, settled after legal counsel intervention.

+## Trade Secrets and Confidentiality

+- Trade secrets: valuable, confidential company information (e.g., software code, hardware design, business plans).
+- Companies require employees to sign confidentiality agreements.
+- Examples of famous trade secrets:
+  - KFC’s 11 herbs and spices recipe
+  - Coca-Cola formula
+  - Intel’s manufacturing process

+## Case Example: Zillow vs. Move

+- Zillow provides online real estate data and valuation services.
+- Move, a rival company, sued Zillow in 2014 alleging:
+  - Theft of trade secrets by Zillow’s new executive (a former Move officer).
+  - Copying thousands of documents and deleting texts/emails before resigning.
+  - Attempted cover-up by Zillow.
+- Settlement: Zillow paid $130 million without admitting liability.

+## Whistle-Blowing in IT

+- Whistle-blowing: reporting company misconduct threatening the public interest.
+- IT workers may have special insight into dangerous or illegal practices.
+- Internal reporting may be blocked or ignored.
+- External reporting risks retaliation or firing.

+## Case Example: Oracle Whistle-Blower Lawsuit

+- Oracle competes in cloud services with Amazon, IBM, Microsoft, and SAP.
+- Lawsuit by former employee alleges:
+  - Management pressured her to inflate expected cloud revenues.
+  - Oracle shares dropped 4% after the suit announcement.
+- Oracle’s position:
+  - Claims firing was due to poor performance.
+  - Denies wrongdoing and plans countersuit.

+---

+*Note: This summary highlights ethical and legal challenges IT workers and companies face regarding software use, confidentiality, and corporate accountability.*

 ---

 # Ethics of Computing and Technology